-A lot more information about targeting the Client Profile, the subset of functionality that it supports, and so on can be found in the ".NET Framework Client Profile
+A lot more information about targeting the Client Profile, the subset of functionality that it supports, and so on can be found in the ".NET Framework Client Profile" article on MSDN.

 If you have any questions or comments, don't hesitate to send them our way.